-In the past I’ve made this pie with other fruits, such as raspberries and blueberries, but personally I find rhubarb is where it really hits the spot because of the sharpness of the fruit and the sweet crunch of the oats.
+In the past, I’ve made this pie with other fruits, such as raspberries and blueberries, but I do really find that rhubarb hits the spot because of the sharpness of the fruit and the sweet crunch of the oats.
 I also feel like the recipe is a nice celebration of springtime, and it’s only right to show some special appreciation for a rosy-hued fruit that we don’t get to enjoy all year round.

 Rhubarb tart (adapted from the Nordic Bakery cookbook)